RobWiederstein/my-hugo-blog/content/post/2021-02-19-ten-tips-to-working-with-go-templates/index.md

 ## Assignments

-Variables are assigned values or declared throught the use of `:=`.
+Variables are assigned values or declared through the use of `:=`.
 ```go
 {{ $city := "A string" }}
 ```